Italy's Justice Referendum Becomes a High Stakes Test for Conservative Premier Giorgia Meloni

 “I don’t think this government has implemented the reforms needed to make trials work more effectively," he told the AP.
 “Instead, it has made it virtually impossible to combat crimes against the public administration and to tackle white-collar abuse and corruption.”

-As Italians prepare to vote, the referendum stands as one of the defining moments of Meloni’s premiership — a choice that could reshape not only the justice system but also the trajectory of her government, regardless of the outcome.
+As Italians head to the polls, the referendum stands as one of the defining moments of Meloni’s premiership — a choice that could reshape not only the justice system but also the trajectory of her government, regardless of the outcome.

 Copyright 2026 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.